mantorok1/homebridge-omnilink-platform/README.md

 ## Known Limitations
 * I've only been able to test this plugin using my own system.
 I can't guarantee it will work on others.
-* Thermostats were not able to be tested as my system doesn't have any.
+* Thermostats & Access Controls were not able to be tested as my system doesn't have any.
 If you encounter any bugs please raise an issue on GitHub and I'll attempt to fix it ASAP.
 * This plugin only supports a subset of the functionality provided by the Omni-Link II protocol.
 If there's specific functionality you'd like to see included with this plugin please raise an issue on GitHub and I'll see what I can do.
 I may need you to assist with beta testing though.